Did you know that you can save money just for being a student?

 Because eventually, you’ll want to wear more than sweats emblazoned with your college’s motto, check out these brands that offer discounts when you flash a student ID:

-- Goodwill: Even your local Goodwill will give you 10% off with ID.
+- Goodwill: Certain local Goodwill locations will give you 10% - 20% off with ID

-- ModCloth: Receive a 10% student discount with registration.
+- ModCloth: Receive up to 30% student discount with registration

 Another money-saver for students is UNiDAYS.
 The website aggregates a wide variety of student discounts, including offers from big brands such as Bed, Bath and Beyond, Forever 21, Apple and Microsoft.
 Signing up is free, and all discounts are available after a single verification process.